Free «Incentive Tourism» Essay Sample

 British scientists John Swarbrooke and Susan Horner illustrated the main stages of business travel emerging in the history.
 The reason for the first business trips was the need to trade products of personal production and agriculture by making the deals with the representatives of the neighboring settlements (Horner & Swarbrooke, 2015).
 Later, such trade practice has grown into an international level.
 In the Middle Ages, business activity was supported by constantly held fairs (Horner & Swarbrooke, 2015).
 The Silk Road has also played a significant role in the development of business tourism because due to it, new goods and knowledge began to enter Europe.
 Silk Road was the initiator of the construction and the development of infrastructure for travelers.

 The industrial revolution provoked a new stage in the development of business tourism.
 The growth in the volume of production of goods, the development of the transport network, and the colonial orientation of the development of the leading countries only contributed to the development of the direction of business travel.
 In the late 19th and early 20th centuries, the influence of the United States on the development of business tourism was growing when political parties and large organizations began to practice large congresses (Horner & Swarbrooke, 2015).
 In the cities that hosted these congresses, organizations began to appear — the prototypes of modern congress bureaus.
-In 1910, the first incentive travel for the procedure of rewarding was held (Horner & Swarbrooke, 2015).
-The National Cash Register Company of Danton in the United States decided to reward their agents and dealers with a free trip to New York for outstanding work results (Horner & Swarbrooke, 2015).
-Later, incentive tourism would become an overall practice in the whole world.

 Benefit from Our Service: Save 25%